JOEL ON HOUSING

 Our future depends on being able to keep seniors, young adults, and middle-income families in San Francisco — along with welcoming newcomers who bring their talents and diversity to our city.
 We can do this by embracing more multi-family housing that can coexist with single-family homes and complement the westside neighborhoods we love.

 Joel also knows housing is an equity and environmental issue.
-Improving San Francisco’s diversity depends on building more housing that a middle income family can afford.
+Improving San Francisco’s diversity depends on building new housing that a middle income family can afford — and ensuring that enough of our existing housing stock remains rent controlled.
 To address climate change, we need to drive less and reduce suburban sprawl.
 This requires building more housing near public transit.

 Housing is also essential for addressing homelessness.
 Read Joel’s platform on homelessness here.